 - A long operating time: 12-14 hours is ideal as it means you won’t need to fill up overnight.

-- Scald reducing technology: The Vicks Vaporizer Revolutionary design cools steam by 25% to reduce scald risk.
-Plus, the inhalant can be added inside the Vaporizer to stop little fingers accessing the blends.
+- Safe to use around children: The Vicks WarmSteam Vaporizer design cools steam by 25% to reduce scald risk.
+Plus, the inhalant can be added inside the Vaporizer to stop little fingers from accessing the blends.

 - Automatic shut off: You want your Vaporizer to shut off when the water chamber is empty.